My Blog - Jeff Clarke

 We hadn’t travelled far into the forest when we came across the first of many Central American Agoutis and then a short while later a troop of Mantled Howler Monkeys.
 At dusk and dawn the latter’s blood-curdling roars echo through the forest.
 I imagine the first time that westerners encountered this sonic salutation they must have been scared out of their wits.

 Birding was initially difficult, but as we approached late afternoon, things picked up pace.
 We found a cluster of birds, presumably near Army Ants, including Thrush-like Mourner, Dot-winged Antwren, Black-hooded Ant-thush and Spotted Antbird.
 Woodcreepers are a particular challenge, but we successfully identified three, namely Black striped, Plain Brown and Buff-throated Woodcreeper.
+Taking decent images in the deep shade of the forest was one thing, but taking backlit images against the bright sky and canopy, like the Black cheeked Woodpecker, required a bit of post production manipulation to bring out the detail.
 There were many contenders for bird of the day, including Rufous Motmot, Blue crowned Manakin and Red-capped Manakin.

 The most obliging photographically was probably Crimson-crested Woodpecker, with three different individuals giving prolonged close views.